 However, as the world of home recording became more complex the idea of a single book became impractical.
 Mac or Windows?
 Beats or linear recording?
 MIDI?
 Virtual instruments or miking conventional ones?
 Hardware or plug-ins?
 There are too many different aspects of recording, and too many ways to record, to fit in a single, sprawling volume.

 The vocal is the most important part of any song: it’s the conversation that forms a bond between performer and listener.
-And now, years of production expertise have been folded in to an easy-to-understand, comprehensive guide about recording great vocals.
+And now, renowned music technology expert Craig Anderton brings his years of production expertise to an easy-to-understand, comprehensive guide about recording great vocals.
 Topics include choosing a mic, recording techniques, using DSP, equalization, dynamics processing, pitch correction, reverb, delay, layering, comping, harmonizing, automation, and much more.
-An additional chapter on performance tips goes beyond technology to explore not just how to obtain great sounds, but how to create compelling vocal performances.
+An additional chapter on performance tips goes beyond technology to explore not just how to obtain great sounds, but how to create compelling vocal performances

 Electronic Ear Candy Loop Library